Derby Grammar School

-Derby Grammar School is a selective independent school in Littleover near the city of Derby, England.
-Founded in 1995, to recreate the historical Derby School, (which had become mixed-Comprehensive in the 1970s, and then changed name in 1989), it educates girls and boys between the ages of 4 to 18.
+Derby Grammar School is a selective independent day school in Littleover near the city of Derby, England.
+Founded in 1995 as a continuation of Derby School, founded in 1160, it educates girls and boys between the ages of 4 and 18.

 The school currently has about two hundred and forty pupils.
 The Sixth form has been co-educational since September 2007, and an Infant school was opened in September 2019.

 Admissions

 The school is academically selective; scholarships and bursaries offering a discount on the school's fees are available.

 Premises

-The school occupies Rykneld Hall, a Grade II listed 18th-century country house at Littleover, built in 1780 as a private residence and used as a hospital in the second half of the 20th century.
+The school occupies Rykneld Hall, a Grade II listed 18th-century country house in Littleover, built in 1780 as a private residence and used as a hospital in the second half of the 20th century.
 After conversion, the school was opened in 1995.

 Teaching buildings for Humanities, Sciences, Design and Technology, and Arts have been added to the campus, along with the main school hall, which is linked with the old quadrangle and contains a stage and an organ, with an attached kitchen.
 The new block, called the Bagshaw Building, was opened in 2000.
 There is also a cricket pavilion.

 The woodland, mature trees, grassland, and water areas in the school's grounds are designated as Wildlife Site 38 and safeguarded in the City of Derby's Local Plan, Policy E4 (Nature Conservation).
 Such sites are "considered irreplaceable".

 New school sports facility, Rykneld Sports Centre, located a short distance away from the main site, was opened in September 2017.